27-29 September 2024

 The future is not finished and done.”

-Sound Bite allowed me to listen to my bones!
+Sound Bite display allowed me to listen to my bones!
 I swear they sounded like whiny, barking dogs!!!

+Sound Bite display allowed me to listen to my bones!
+I swear they sounded like whiny, barking dogs!!!
 My visit resembles a passage through “future shock.”
 They ask: Where are we heading?
-I played Ecological Footprint and failed mis.
-Played Human Game of Tomorrow and let humans down.
-At Civilization’s Game I pretty much helped to destroy the planet by 2050.
-So I surmise the future doesn’t look good.
+I played Ecological Footprint and failed miserably.
+Challenging Human Game of Tomorrow, I let humanity down.
+At Civilization’s Game I pretty much helped destroy the planet by 2050.
+So, I surmise the future doesn’t look good.

 Sugarloaf and Corcovado Mountain with Christ the Redeemer